tcmlabs/tcmlabs/business-invariants-in-python.md

 #### Unit testing with unknown values: property-based testing

-The next step beyond unit tests with pytest's parametrized fixtures consists of asserting whether certain function properties always hold true for any values included in its domain for which the function is defined.
+The next step beyond unit tests with pytest's parametrized fixtures consists of asserting whether specific function properties always hold true for any values included in its domain for which the function is defined.
 This sounds kind of mathematical ("for all x, there exist... such as..."), and that is precisely what we're going to do.

 Ideally, we should be checking our function against all possible values (but this input could be huge, possibly infinite), or we could be testing against a subset of randomly-generated data.